Skip to main content

 4.2 Set up the GitHub tokens

-To allow the liblab project to change the repository created in Step 1, you need to export the GitHub token as an environment variable.
-Use the LIBLAB_GITHUB_TOKEN generated in Step 2.
-To do this, run the following command in your terminal:
+To enable the liblab to make changes to the repository created in Step 1, you need to set the GitHub token as an environment variable.
+To do this, use the LIBLAB_GITHUB_TOKEN generated in Step 2.

 export LIBLAB_GITHUB_TOKEN=<your_token>

-Once the token is exported, liblab will have the necessary permissions to push changes to the repository.
+Once the token is exported, liblab will have the required permissions to push updates to the repository.

 4.3 Configure the GitHub Organization